Clare Hopkins Clarke

-The building has been designed to incorporate many architectural finishes including acoustic panelling, feature metalwork, glazed brickwork, bluestone paving, curtain walling and timber panelling.
-The most technical elements of the project involved the extensive services and acoustic requirements to enable the required functionality of the building.
+The building was designed to incorporate many architectural finishes including acoustic panelling, feature metalwork, glazed brickwork, bluestone paving, curtain walling and timber panelling.
+Technical elements involved extensive services which was vital to ensure the buildings’ acoustic requirements and functionality provided the best facilities for the school

 The design features included:

 - High performance building fabric to reduce the demand on active systems.

 - Mature trees to allow natural screening and shading to the west and deciduous trees in the forecourt that will provide shading in summer and allow the sun to penetrate the building in winter.

 - Effective thermal mass with the use of concrete slabs and cavity brick walls.

 - Consideration of occupants thermal comfort with the use of sustainable materials and low VOC products.

 - Rainwater harvesting with 6 new tanks as well as existing tanks on site to serve landscape irrigation.